adityayaduvanshi/Responsive-travel-website/README.md

 ### Responsive Travel Website

-- Beautiful headphone landing page using HTML, CSS and JAVASCRIPT.
+- Beautiful travel landing page using HTML, CSS and JAVASCRIPT.
 - Dark mode.
 - With animations when scrolling.
 - Developed first with the Mobile First methodology, then for desktop.